LongTengDao/acorn-globals/docs/README.md

 Important Notes
 ---------------

-This package is adapted from [`acorn-globals@4.3.4`].
+This package is adapted from `acorn-globals` (v4.3.4).

 When I found improvable things in use, I submitted some PR for to improve it together.

 But there's one thing I think it's not a defect, but a requirement for most people, but not for me, so I can only publish a modified package.

-The major difference is that `acorn-globals` automatically ignores references to global `undefined` variables, while `@ltd/acorn-globals` reserves it to decide in user land.
+The major difference is that `acorn-globals` automatically ignores references to global variable `undefined`, while `@ltd/acorn-globals` reserves it to decide in user land.

 Other differences
 -----------------